grafana/scenes/docusaurus/docs/advanced-data.md

 ## Use data

 In custom scene object use `sceneGraph.getData(model)` call to find and subscribe to the closest parent that has a `SceneDataProvider`.
-What this means is that it will use `$data` set on it's own level or share data with other siblings and scene objects if `$data` is set on any parent level.
+This means it uses `$data` set on its own level or shares data with other siblings and scene objects if `$data` is set on any parent level.

 ### Use data in renderer